Digital repatriation: Ethical considerations

 Repatriation is fraught with ethical and legal challenges regarding ownership of artifacts and materials.
-Communities within originating cultures seeking to assert ownership over artifacts and materials held in outside institutions may lack the types of documentation that would be accepted in international courts of law, and they may have traditions and beliefs which conflict with Western understandings of individual intellectual property rights.
-While digital repatriation can provide access to objects for which physical repatriation is complicated or unlikely, originating cultures may not be satisfied with this option.
+Communities within originating cultures seeking to assert ownership over artifacts and materials held in outside institutions may lack the types of documentation that would be accepted in international courts of law, and they may have traditions and beliefs that conflict with Western understandings of individual intellectual property rights.

-Institutions creating digital surrogates for digital repatriation may retain copies for institutional use, plus digital items can exist in multiple locations.
-Originating cultures may object to replicating or displaying sacred objects, objections which may extend to digital representations of the objects.
+Institutions creating digital surrogates for digital repatriation may retain copies for institutional use, plus digital items can exist in multiple locations simultaneously.
+Originating cultures may object to replicating or displaying sacred objects, objections that may extend to digital representations of the objects.
 This has led to problems surrounding who controls access to these digital materials, as many institutions retain the rights to these items.
 Some institutions have chosen to resolve this ethical challenge by requesting intellectual property rights clearance from the communities in question before publishing digital materials, and offering control over access permissions and representation of digital materials to members of the originating cultures.
-While digital repatriation projects can return control to Indigenous communities, this does not always happen.
-Indigenous peoples' control over their own cultural information is limited when non-Native institutions retain control, which can lead to Indigenous people not having a say in how their culture's knowledge and materials are used for research purposes.

-Unequal power dynamics have always existed between museums and Indigenous communities, especially in terms of oral history versus perspectives of colonists.
-Many cultural heritage institutions have perpetuated the idea that assimilation of Indigenous people was beneficial and peaceful.
-Historians, researchers, and curators should keep this in mind when discussing access and control with Indigenous communities.
+The concept of digital colonialism emerges in this context, where the digitization and online dissemination of cultural heritage by external institutions can perpetuate their interpretation of cultural materials, focusing the argument in the inferiority of originating communities’ oral history versus the perspectives of colonists.
+By controlling the digital representations of cultural artifacts, these institutions risk perpetuating historical power dynamics established during colonial rule.
+For instance, the British Museum’s refusal to return Egyptian artifacts such as the Rosetta Stone underscores the enduring legacy of colonial exploitation, where artifacts remain housed far from their places of origin, denying communities full control over their cultural history.
+This issue is further exemplified by the British destruction and withholding of colonial records during Kenya’s Mau Mau uprising, demonstrating how control over cultural information has historically been weaponized to suppress alternative narratives.

 Another consideration is where funds are invested to support digital repatriation projects.
-Trends show that grants are typically given to non-Native organizations over Indigenous communities that are working to preserve their collections.
+Trends show that grants are typically given to external organizations over originating communities that are working to preserve their collections.
 The Karuk people express that one of the biggest challenges is finding the funding to support their digital archive, Sípnuuk.

+In addressing these issues, equitable collaboration with originating communities is essential.
+Ensuring that repatriation efforts, whether digital or physical, respect the rights and values of these communities is critical to overcoming the legacy of exploitation and fostering a more inclusive approach to cultural heritage.

 Software & Technology

 Digital repatriation relies heavily on the development of software and technology.
 These developments can benefit Indigenous communities by returning control to these groups and also by expanding access.
 Working with communities prior to digitizing materials can help determine digital access from the start.
-There are still barriers that exist with software and technology, such as the digital divide.
+There are still barriers to software and technology, such as the digital divide.
 Internet access and technology are not always feasible for some Indigenous communities, especially groups in remote locations or those who do not have adequate funds.